PyTorch Implementation (Structured Data Processing)#

 return self.feature[idx], self.label[idx]

 We can use the dataset to create a training and validation set.
-In the code below, we use the first 8000 data points as the training set, followed by 168 data points as the validation set.
-We will use the training set to train the model and the validation set for evaluating model performance.
-In this case, 8000 data points mean 8000 hours, which is about 11 months in real-world time, and 168 data points represent about 7 days of time.
+In the code below, we use the first 60% of data points as the training set, followed by 20% data points as the validation set.
+The remaining data points are used as the test set.
+We will use the training set to train the model, the validation set for model selection, and the test set for evaluating model performance.
 The reason for doing this kind of split is because Smell Pittsburgh is a time-series dataset, which means we should use data from the past to predict the outcome in the future, but not the other way around.

 i = 0